PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/gui/layouts/+page.md

 This tutorial assumes you already know:

 * That the GUI component returned from `Page.createGui()` will cover the entire screen
-* How the :docs[rows] layout positions its children as rows
+* How the :docs[Rows] layout positions its children as rows
-* How the :docs[columns] layout positions its children as columns
+* How the :docs[Columns] layout positions its children as columns

 In this tutorial you will learn a couple more layouts you can use.